The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - The Lancer: To Night Thrasher, after she joined the New Warriors.

-- The one time she did cut loose with her powers (because she thought Wolverine was dead) she blew up half of The Mandarin's castle!"Did I just do that?
+- The first time she did cut loose with her powers (because she thought Wolverine was dead) she blew up half of The Mandarin's castle!"Did I just do that?
 And, like, do I want to do it again?"

 - She blows up Proudstar Hall in order to defeat Emplate.